 Some Premier League managers use the international break to go on brief holidays, whilst others use it to spend more time with their family.
 This man, Graham Potter, is different.

-When on holidays, the football manager spends a good part of his time raising awareness of the homeless.
+When on holiday, the football manager spends a good part of his time raising awareness of the homeless.
 Graham Potter takes his car (dedicated to the homeless), drives to their location, makes his shelter and delivers charity.
 He has a heart similar to Marcus Rashford.

 Graham Potter Lifestyle:

 The English football manager – right from his early days – has never been the social type.
 It is fair to say Graham is the opposite of Jose Mourinho.
 He never gives self-satisfied talks about himself or managerial achievement.